wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 creation of cache arrays.
 In fact, `class CacheArray` is not even a data member of the cache.
 Instead, it is contained in the coherence controller, and is initialized along with the coherence protocol (i.e., different coherence protocol options may initialize cache arrays differently).

+The cache object's constructor is defined in file `cacheFactory.cc`.
+It first reads cache block size and the number of banks, and stores them in data member `lineSize_` and `banked_`, respectively.
+Data member `bankStatus_`, which is a vector of booleans tracking whether a particular bank has been active in a cycle of event processing, is also initialized by reserving elements, the number of which equals the value of `banked_`.

+#### Creating Links